bevyengine/bevy/release-content/migration-guides/convert-coordinates.md

 );
 ```

-After opting into the new behavior, your scene will be oriented such that your modeling software's forward direction correctly corresponds to Bevy's forward direction.
+After opting into the new behavior, your scene will be oriented such that other software's model forward direction correctly corresponds to Bevy's forward direction.

-For example, Blender assumes -Y to be forward, so exporting the following model to glTF and loading it in Bevy with the new settings will ensure everything is
+For example, Blender assumes -Y to be forward for models, so exporting the following model to glTF and loading it in Bevy with the new settings will ensure that the fox looks to -Z in Bevy:
-oriented the right way across all programs in your pipeline:

 <!-- TODO: Add png from PR description -->
 ![Blender Coordinate System](blender-coords.png)